-If you are windows 10 home basic User you don’t have Defer update option to set option Delay Windows 10 October 2018 update.
-Here some Extra tweak to Avoid Windows 10 October 2018 update installation on Home Basic computer.
+If you are a Windows 10 home basic User you don’t have Defer update option to set option Delay Windows 10 update.
+Here some Extra tweak to Avoid Windows 10 update installation on Home Basic computer.

 Open your computer’s settings by pressing Windows + I. Here, click on “Network & Internet”.
 Under “Network & Internet”, go to Ethernet/Wi-Fi, and then click on the name of the network you’re connected to.
 Here, under “Metered connection”, you’ll find a toggle called “Set as metered connection”.
 Turn this on and you’re done.

 And that’s it.
 Windows 10 will now assume that you have a limited data plan and will not download updates while being connected to this network.

 Also, you can Tweak Windows registry editor to defer Windows 10 upgrades

 - Go to Start, type regedit, and hit Enter to open the Registry.

 - First backup the registry database, then browse the following path:HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate

 - If you don’t see the WindowsUpdate key, right-click the Windows key, select New > Key, and name the key WindowsUpdate.